 1. Have Clean Water around All the Time

-The Washington State University, on the other hand, found that it is very important to provide cows with water right after milking.
-This is because of the fact that cows will drink about 50% to 60% of their entire daily intake after they have been milked.
+Washington State University, on the other hand, found that it is very important to provide cows with water right after milking.
+Cows will drink about 50% to 60% of their entire daily intake after they have been milked.

 2. Provide Shade Outside